 Wedding Ceremony in Seattle

 A Seattle couple is planning to get married at their large, local church and host a reception at Sodo Park.
 The couple both have big families, and they have a long guest list with 205 confirmed guests.
 With so many people attending, the couple is worried about guests dealing with parking, traffic, or getting lost between the church ceremony and reception venue.
+They decide to rent a charter bus in Seattle.
 They call Champion Charter Bus to reserve 4 full-sized wedding shuttles to transport their guests.
 Their entire wedding service is scheduled to last 5 hours.
 The hourly rate for a full-sized bus is usually about $165 per vehicle.
 The venue offers free parking for weekend services.

 4 full-sized charter bus rentals for 5 hours: $3,300 ($165 x 4 buses x 5 hours)